Lifetime Contribution Awards

 - How has Kate's presence in the world had an impact on you?

 If one or more of these prompts is helpful, wonderful!
 However, they are not required; you may share whatever you wish to say to Kate.

 To share your contribution, please fill out this submission form.
-The form will allow you to upload a limited number of photos, if you have video files or a larger number of photos you would like to share, please email us to arrange this.
-The deadline for accepting contributions is Sept.
-1, and the scrapbook will then be posted on our website and shared at the celebration event
+The form will allow you to upload a limited number of photos.
+If you have large video files or a larger number of photos you would like to share, please email us to arrange this; or record a short video on your phone and email the file to Nancy Boyd.

 If you have questions about the event or your contribution to the scrapbook, please email email@example.com